benniu04/CryptoDigest/README.md

 Database Storage: News summaries, titles, and URLs are stored in a MongoDB database, allowing for data analysis and retrieval.

-Daily Email Digests: Users of the script can receive a daily email with the latest news summaries
+Daily Email Digests: Users of the script can receive a daily email with the latest news summaries when running the script

 Installation